joshticks002/weather-app/README.md

 2. Start the app

-   In the project root folder, create a .env file and add necessary key.
+   In the project root folder, if .env file is missing, create a .env file and add necessary keys.
 File should be attached to mail within the same zip folder.

 3. Start the app